android/compose-samples/CONTRIBUTING.md

 ## Contributing A Patch

+All development is done on the `develop` branch.
+You should base any changes from this branch.

 1. Submit an issue describing your proposed change to the repo in question.
 1. The repo owner will respond to your issue promptly.
 1. If your proposed change is accepted, and you haven't already done so, sign a